Address

 Legal entitlement to pre-primary education

-The municipality is responsible for providing a place in nursery school (mateřská škola) for every child who reaches at least 3 years of age before the beginning of the school year (by 31 August), if the child’s parents apply for one.
+Children younger than 3 do not have a legal entitlement to a place in a nursery school.
+The municipality is responsible for providing a place in a catchment nursery school (mateřská škola) for every child who reaches at least 3 years of age before the beginning of the school year (by 31 August), if the child’s parents apply for one.
 Weekly or daily length of the stay is not limited by the law, the child is entitled to be educated during the whole operational time of the nursery schools.
+Children fulfilling compulsory pre-school education must spend at least 4 hours per day in nursery school.

 The legal entitlement is based on two statements of the Education Act:

-• Sec.
+- Sec.
 34, par.
 3: „…The nursery school established by municipality or union of municipalities admits preferentially the children who reach 3 years of age until the commencement of the school year if they have their permanent residence, or in the case of a foreigner their place of residence in respective school district (sec.
-179, par.
-3) or if they are imposed in children's home in the district, up to the capacity stated in the School Register.”
+178, par.
+3 and 4) or if they are imposed in children's home in the district, up to the capacity stated in the School Register.”

-• Sec.
-179, par.
+- Sec.
+178, par.
 2: „The municipality is obliged to ensure conditions for pre-primary education of children who are given priority to be admitted according to sec.
 34, par 3.
-For this purpose, it establishes the nursery school or ensures the pre-primary education in the nursery school established by another municipality or by a union of municipalities.”
+The municipality a) establishes and dissolvesa nursery school, or b) ensures pre-primary education in a nursery school established by another municipality or by a union of municipalities.”

 According to the amended Act on Children's Groups, municipalities will be legally responsible for providing every child with a space in an education and care facility starting with the child’s third birthday starting in the 2026/2027 school year.
 This responsibility precedes the mandate to provide a space in nursery school as defined by the Education Act.
-If a child is not admitted to the catchment nursery school and the parents make a request to the municipality, the municipality is responsible for ensuring the child can be placed in a children’s group run by the municipality or a different provider within the same catchment area or, with parental agreement, in a facility outside the catchment area.
-If the municipality cannot fulfil this responsibility the parents are entitled to financial compensation for care arrangements they have secured.
+If a child was not admitted to the catchment nursery school and the parents make a request to the municipality, the municipality is responsible for ensuring the child can be placed in a nursery school (mateřská škola) or children’s group (dětská skupina) run by the municipality or a different provider within the same catchment area or, with parental agreement, in a facility outside the catchment area.
+If the municipality cannot fulfil this responsibility the parents are entitled to financial compensation of up to the legal maximum limit for the fee for children's group attendance for the care arrangements they have secured.
 This responsibility starts with the child’s 3rd birthday and ends on 31 August after this day.
-Starting on 1 September the child is entitled to a place in nursery school as described above.
+Starting on 1 September the child is entitled to a place in nursery school (mateřská škola) as described above.

 Compulsory last year of pre-primary education